Jenidevops/Age-Calculator/README.md

-Age Calculator
+✨ AGE CALCULATOR ✨

-✨ Discover your exact age instantly!
-This interactive Age Calculator uses HTML, CSS, and JavaScript to calculate your age in years, months, and days.
-Enter your birthdate, and watch it display your age dynamically.
+🕒 Know your exact age instantly!
+This interactive Age Calculator built with HTML, CSS & JavaScript calculates your age in years, months, and days.
+Simply enter your birthdate and see the result immediately! 🎉

-💡 Features:
+💡 Features

-Responsive and user-friendly design
+✅ Responsive & user-friendly design

-Instant age calculation using JavaScript
+✅ Instant age calculation using JavaScript

-Clean layout with modern styling
+✅ Clean & modern layout

-Great for learning DOM manipulation and date handling
+✅ Great for learning DOM manipulation & date handling

+🚀 How to Use

+Open the HTML file in your browser

+Enter your birthdate

+Watch your age appear instantly! 🎯